mhenke/cfwheels-training/00-upandrunning.md

 On the page, you should see text like 'The migration 20110406195353\create\articles\table.cfc file was created' showing the "create" was successful.
 Two new sections appear also on the page: **Migrate** and **Available migrations**.
 Under **Available migrations** you should see something like '20110406195353 * create\articles\table (create articles table) * not migrated'.
 This is saying a migration script exists but hasn't been run.

 Let's open '/db/migrate/(some\time*stamp)*\create\articles*table.cfc' and take a look.
-Press 'ctrl-shift-r' again, and type '*create*' and select our newly created migration file.
+Press **Ctrl+Shift+R** again, and type '*create*' and select our newly created migration file.
 First please note the filename is our comment with underlines instead of spaces and a timestamp of when the migration was created.
 Migrations need to be ordered, so the timestamp serves to keep them in chronologic order.

 Inside the file, you'll see two methods: 'up' and 'down'.